puffyCid/artemis-api/artemis-docs/docs/Contributing/building.md

    [VSCodium](https://vscodium.com/) are great choices.
 5. The command runner [Just](https://github.com/casey/just).

-Windows users will need to install [Chocolatey](https://community.chocolatey.org/).
+Windows users will need winget.
 In addition, you will need to install the MSVC version of [Rust](https://www.rust-lang.org/).
 macOS users will need to install [Homebrew](https://brew.sh/)